heisz/nginx-session/CONFIG.md

 > Default: header query
 > Context: main, http, server, location, if

 Specifies that the module should look for a session identifier as an OAuth2.0/Bearer _access token_ in accordance with RFC 6750.
-That is, the session identifier/access token can appear as a credential of type _Bearer_ in the _Authorization_ header or as an _access__token_ query parameter, depending on the bitmask set provided in the optional argument.
+That is, the session identifier/access token can appear as a credential of type _Bearer_ in the _Authorization_ header or as an _access\_token_ query parameter, depending on the bitmask set provided in the optional argument.
 By default, the www-form-encoded POST/PUT mechanism of providing the access token is not supported unless the `session_form_parameter` directive has been specified with no argument.

 > Syntax: **session_oauth** [_mode_];
 > Default: header query
 > Context: main, http, server, location, if

 Specifies that the module should look for a session identifier as an OAuth 1.0 _access token_ in accordance with RFC 5849.
-That is, the session identifier/access token can appear as a credential of type _OAuth_ in the _Authorization_ header (see the RFC for encoding) or as an _oauth__token_ query parameter, depending on the bitmask set provided in the optional argument.
+That is, the session identifier/access token can appear as a credential of type _OAuth_ in the _Authorization_ header (see the RFC for encoding) or as an _oauth\_token_ query parameter, depending on the bitmask set provided in the optional argument.
 By default, the www-form-encoded POST/PUT mechanism of providing the access token is not supported unless the `session_form_parameter` directive has been specified with no argument.
-At present, the nginx-session module does not validate the signature elements of the OAuth 1.0 client specification.
+At present, the nginx-session module does not validate any elements (e.g. signature, version) of the OAuth 1.0 client specification, aside from extracting the _oauth\_token_ value.